Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

-# FEW 2.2 - Advanced CSS - Animation
+# Animation

 Making things move.

 ## Why you should know this

 Engagment is important.
 Things that move are much more interesting.
+They attract attract attention and lead the eye.
 Adding motion adds another dimension to your content.
 All of your favorite apps probably have little bits of animation.

 ## Learning Objectives